 6. Enroll your child in preschool

 If you don’t enroll your child in preschool, mimic what preschool teachers would be doing in a classroom.
-Find printables and worksheets, conduct experiments, and provide her with art supplies.
+Find printables and worksheets, conduct experiments, and provide art supplies.
 And like I mentioned earlier, read often throughout the day.

 At the same time…